shoot3rs/nexor/README.md

 }
 ```

-Example usage for subscribing to an event
+### Subscribing to events
+An example of subscribing to events is shown below:

 ```go
 package main